 perfect lives.
 We're lead to believe the right car, or makeup, or exercise program, or philosophy, or religion, job, clothing, insurance, or plastic surgery, will get us there.
 In other words, we are impelled to move

 away from who we are within our own skins, and to lust after whatever is dangled before our noses by those holding the strings.
-Follow the thread ... who benefits from our insecurities?
-Why must we be this way?
-Is
+Follow this thread.
+See where it leads.
+Who benefits from our insecurities?
+Why must we be

-subtle.
+bliss is more subtle.
 It requires a full assessment of who you are, and asks that you target what you have to do to actualize what you wish to become.
 It's about change, the kind that comes from within.
-It's not something you can
+It's not

-purchase.
+something you can purchase.
 It's not an adventure trip to the Amazon, skiing downhill off some Canadian cliff, or participating in mixed martial arts competition.
-It's about you finding out what's getting in the way of experiencing the
+It's about you finding out what's getting in the way of

-external influences.
+yourself from external influences.
 Freeing yourself from external circumstances means becoming aware of who you are, and finding the inherent value in that.
-Following your bliss is about taking that awareness to the bank.
+Following your bliss is about taking that awareness to the

 As he described it:

 If you follow your bliss, you put yourself on a kind of track that has been there all the while, waiting for you, and the life that you ought to be living is the one you are living.
 Wherever you are—if you